 Early in his career, Gregory lived and painted in Paris.
 The experience of painting with his teacher, French artist Fernand Léger, was engrained in him during this period.
 Back in the United States, Gregory was an active member of the Woodstock, New York artist community in upstate New York where he was a summer resident for many years during the late 1930s through the 1960s.
 In Woodstock, he studied, painted and became friends with many other artists including Andrée Ruellan, John W. Taylor, Arnold Blanch, Doris Lee, Philip Guston, Amy Small, Albert Heckman, Dan Gottschalk, Julio De Diego, Lucile Blanch, Philip Held, Marty Deutsch, Eduardo Chavez, Mordecai Berkowitz, Marion Greenwood, Yasuo Kuniyoshi, Agnes Hart, Sidney Laufman, Robert Plate, Peter Whitehead and others.

-Gregory settled in Sarasota, Florida, in 1961, where he was an instructor at the Ringling School of Art & Design.
+Gregory settled in Sarasota, Florida, in 1961, where he was an instructor at the Ringling School of Art & Design (now Ringling College of Art & Design).
 After retiring from Ringling in 1984 he continued to be a well-recognized figure on the Florida art scene for the remainder of his life.
-He exhibited throughout Florida and was widely known for his painting and papermaking.
+He exhibited and was widely known for his painting and papermaking.